zactodd/RepoIndex/README.md

 [TuneOut](https://github.com/zactodd/TuneOut) is a music tutoring desk appliaction.
 It teachs a varity a musical stutures including notes, intervals, chords and more.
 A tutorial for on the reposiroy page.
 As the code is from 2016, there may be unknown bugs.

-### C/C++ Repoistories
+### C++ Repoistories

 [Mircorcontroler Pong Game](https://github.com/zactodd/uc-fun-kit-pong) is a two player pong game that can be played between two UC fun kit mircorcontrollers.
 The two mircorcontrollers communicate using inferred red and conist of of a 7x5 LED display, and two button and 4-way joystick.

 [Raytracing Example](https://github.com/zactodd/Ray-Tracing) is an example of various techiques involded in ray traching in the example seen below this includes; refections, shadows and transperany in a varity of 3D shpaes.
-AN example of this can be seen below.
+An example of this can be seen below.

 <p align="center">
    <img src="images/raytracing_result.jpg" width=500>